macder/medusa-fulfillment-shippo/README.md

 *   Adds tracking number and link to fulfillment

 *For orders created with v0.11.0 up:*

-*   Adds label url, settled rate, estimated rate (if shipping method was calculated at checkout), and transaction ID to the fulfillments metadata
+*   Adds label url, settled rate, estimated rate (if shipping method was calculated at checkout), and transaction ID to fulfillment data

 Events